andro-devs/blockfrost-secure-webhooks/README.md

 ```

 #### Push the image to Google Container Registry (GCR):
 This uploads the image so Cloud Run can access it.
 ```
-docker push us-central1-docker.pkg.dev/blockfrost-webhook/dart-webhooks/blockfrost-secure-webhook:
+docker push us-central1-docker.pkg.dev/blockfrost-webhook/dart-webhooks/blockfrost-secure-webhook:latest
-latest
 ```

 #### Deploy the service to Cloud Run
 Choose a region close to you or your users (e.g., us-central1).
 Note: replace the 'WEBHOOK-AUTH-TOKEN' with the auth-token from blockfrost webhook settings page

 ```
 gcloud run deploy blockfrost-webhook \
---image us-central1-docker.pkg.dev/blockfrost-webhook/dart-webhooks/blockfrost-secure-webhook:
-latest \
+--image us-central1-docker.pkg.dev/blockfrost-webhook/dart-webhooks/blockfrost-secure-webhook:latest \
 --platform managed \
 --region us-central1 \
 --allow-unauthenticated \